terraform-google-modules/terraform-google-sap/examples/sap_hana_simple_example/README.md

 This example illustrates how to use the `SAP HANA` submodule to deploy SAP HANA on GCP.

 ## Requirements
-Make sure you go through this [Requirements section](../../modules/sap_hana/README.md#requirements) for the SAP HANA Submodule
+Make sure you go through this [Requirements section](../../modules/sap_hana/README.md#requirements) for the SAP HANA Submodule.

+## Setup

+1. Create a terraform.tfvars in this directory or the directory where you're running this example.
+2. Copy terraform.tfvars.example to terraform.tfvars and update the contents to match your environment.

 [^]: (autogen_docs_start)